getsentry/sentry-dotnet/README.md

 }
 ```

 The SDK can also be used via abstractions `ISentryClient` and `IHub`.
-Please refer to the documentation for more.
+Please refer to the documentation to learn more.

 ## ASP.NET Core integration